 Dealing with financial uncertainty can be stressful for you and your family.
 When contemplating a bankruptcy filing, it is important to remember that there are many ways honest, hard-working people can find themselves in financial dire straits and that bankruptcy law exists to help these people.

-The bankruptcy process allows debtors to eliminate debt so that they can move forward with their lives and obtain a "fresh start".
+Our Virginia Bankruptcy Attorney eases the bankruptcy process allows debtors to eliminate debt so that they can move forward with their lives and obtain a "fresh start".
 In the 1934 Supreme Court case Local Loan Co. v.
 Hunt, the court said that bankruptcy "gives to the honest but unfortunate debtor a new opportunity in life and a clear field for future effort, unhampered by the pressure and discouragement of preexisting debt.”